 Why did his audience understand that rape by a black man was worse than murder?
 Since white women were saddled with a role in the narrative of white supremacy – the essence of purity – rape was pollution by the bodily fluids of the Other; it was penetration through the veil of innocence.

 Here was a situation absolutely unique in the history of world migrations.
 Each immigrant group quickly vaulted past blacks and Latinos in the social hierarchy.
 As they assimilated, media and politicians projected Dionysian qualities onto newer immigrants.
-Interracial worker solidarity was nullified by the constant threat of blacks coveting the jobs and the daughters of white workers.
-The pattern set in 1680 Virginia held everywhere.
+Interracial worker solidarity was nullified by the constant threat of blacks and Latinos coveting the jobs – and, they were told, the daughters – of white workers.
+The pattern set in 1680 Virginia (see Chapter Seven of my book) held everywhere.
 When Wilson became President he instituted racial job segregation at the federal level.
+In a society equally constructed on dreams of progress (“getting ahead”) and nightmares of race (“miscegenation”), no one could afford to fall backwards.
+Recent immigrants who had been accepted as white feared contamination by non-whites.
+In America, “under-class” meant “underworld.”

 In a society constructed on dreams of progress (“getting ahead”) and nightmares of race (“miscegenation”), no one could afford to fall backwards.
 Recent immigrants who had been accepted as white feared contamination by non-whites.
 In America, “under-class” meant “underworld.”

-These people are stock characters in our story of the “melting pot” that took people of diverse backgrounds and made Americans of them.
-However, as Aviva Chomsky has pointed out, the “Ellis Island” narrative is a white narrative.
-By 1917, because of expansions of the Chinese Exclusion Act, fully three-quarters of the world’s population was ineligible to become American, based purely on their racial identity.
+These people are stock characters in our story of the melting pot that took people of diverse backgrounds and made Americans of them.
+However, as Chomsky has pointed out, the “Ellis Island” narrative is a white narrative (see below for the contrasting story of Angel Island).
+By 1917, with expansions of the Chinese Exclusion Act, fully three-quarters of the world’s population was ineligible to become American, based purely on their racial identity.